Robeson County, North Carolina: Geography and physical features

 Robeson is located in the state's Coastal Plain region and is one of the state's ten counties within the Sandhills region, characterized by sandy and fertile soil.
 It hosts 11 major soil types, mostly sandy loams.
 It has a temperate climate and rarely experiences snowfall.
 The county hosts many pocosins, bald cypress forests, Carolina bays, creeks (including Shoe Heel and Big Shoe Heel), and 50 swamps.
 The swamps feed into the Lumber River, which flows eastward from the northwest corner of the county to the southeast corner.
 Portions of the Lumber River State Park are located in Robeson, as is the entirety of the Warwick Mill Bay State Natural Area.
+The two state game lands in the county are Bullard and Branch Hunting Preserve and Robeson Game Land.

 Most of Robeson County lies within the Lumber River basin.
 The river and its banks support many flora and fauna.
 Resident mammals include deer, raccoons, muskrats, beavers, minks, and otters.
 The river also supports wild turkeys and several varieties of ducks.
-Local fish include catfish, robin, perch, pike, bluegill bream, jack, and largemouth bass, smallmouth bass, black crappie, and redbreast sunfish.
+Local fish include catfish, robin, perch, pike, bluegill bream, jack, largemouth bass, smallmouth bass, black crappie, and redbreast sunfish.
 Reptilian life includes copperhead snakes and some water snakes including cottonmouths.
 Robeson County is also one of the westernmost regular habitats in the state for American alligators.
 Plant life supported by the river includes bald cypress, gum, poplar, loblolly-bay, and juniper trees.
-Ferns, Virginia creeper, Spanish moss, pitcher plants, Venus flytraps, also reside along the river and its tributaries.
+Ferns, Virginia creeper, Spanish moss, pitcher plants, and Venus flytraps also reside along the river and its tributaries.